20+ Tips To Survive And Thrive On a Long Flight

 So there you have it—some of my go-to tips for long flights, the ones I use on every single long-haul trip.
 Hopefully there were some nuggets of wisdom in there that even the most seasoned traveler can make use of.
 I’d love to hear your best tips too, so drop me a note in the comments!

-Other tips to make your long flight awesome:
+Other tips to make your trip awesome:

 - 10 Things To Do Before Every Trip